Farming as if people mattered

 Cities occupy just 3% of land's surface, but they consume 75% of its resources, and though now 50% of the people live in cities, we expect that amount to climb up to 80% by 2050

 Commercial Scale Urban Farming can produce copious amounts of food just where it is needed, and in ways far more efficient than conventional agriculture: using less water, less energy and less space, without the dreaded water run-off, and without the need for fossil fuel derived chemicals; but it actually can grow food by reusing typical wasted resources from the cities: things like water, CO2 Heat or food scraps

 Back in time cities were located only where Food and Water were readily available, Fossil Fuels allowed us to change that, but there was a hidden cost we now know: Climate Change, polluted cities, degraded environment....
 If we want to stop paying the toll that fossil fuels have on our own health and on that of our ecosystems, we need to find alternative ways of living, and Urban Farming is one of them.

-We have been commissioned by Mercato Metropolitano to treat their food waste, and we are starting with Coffee grounds, transforming them into Gourmet Mushrooms.
+We were commissioned by Mercato Metropolitano to treat their food waste, and we did so with Coffee grounds, transforming them into Gourmet Mushrooms.

 Growing on rooftops has been our dream from the first day of this company

 Every city is filled with buildings, all of which have roofs in which food could be grown without competing with the much needed space for housing people; this is such an obvious solution to our food and sustainability issues, but the idea hasn't still taken off

 We have been designing a rooftop farm for a while, and are right now seeing how to properly integrate it